 In 2012/2013 Viv Pervan, a keen and long serving member of the group, orchestrated calendars made of prints of original paintings done by Sedgefield Art Society.
-All proceeds went to Sedgemeer Park Retirement Home who are currently extending their facility and building 12 new cottages on land purchased in 2011 that has been consolidated with the existing home next door.
-Viv stayed in one of these new cottages once they were completed until she passed away in 2015.
+All proceeds went to Sedgemeer Park Retirement Home when they were extending their facility and building 12 new cottages on land purchased in 2011.
+This project has been consolidated with the existing home next door.
+Viv stayed in one of these new cottages on their completion until she passed away in 2015.

 The Sedgefield Art Society celebrated its 20th anniversary in 2012 and in that time it has been a place of camaraderie for many gifted and distinguished artists and the beginning of years of pleasure for budding artists just learning their craft.
 All have been welcomed - such is the nature of the people and the place in this little piece of heaven called Sedgefield.

 In October 2021, Ann Ludwig was invited to speak at the Sedgefield Art Society on the art of Collography.
 This is the process by which a collage of materials of different textures is glued onto a printing plate such as cardboard or thin wood.
 An example is shown in the picture on the right.